Dance: Choreography and Professional Practices

 Collaborative Practices In Dance

-This practical, project based module explores the creative possibilities and challenges inherent in interdisciplinary collaboration.
-You will work with guest artists and/or post graduate students from another area in developing a creative, interdisciplinary project.
-The work will respond to opportunities emergent through the University of Salford’s industry partnerships and may include creative interrogation and exchange concerning:
+This practical, project based model delves into the creative possibilities and challenges inherent in interdisciplinary collaboration.
+You will work with guest artists and/or post graduate students from another discipline in developing a creative, interdisciplinary project.
+The creative projects will respond to opportunities emergent through the University of Salford’s industry partnerships and may include creative interrogation and exchange concerning:

 - Site, space, and place

 In this final project, you will be asked to propose an area of exploration, arising from your experiences in the previous modules and focused on future work within profession.
 Upon submitting a proposal, you will be assigned a supervisor to support you on this journey of enquiry.
-Either individually or in collaboration with others, the results of these investigations will be presented at New Adelphi alongside a wider programme of dance performances and events.
+Either individually or in collaboration with others, the results of these investigations will be presented in dialogue with opportunities emergent in the Collaborative Practices in Dance module, aiming to make the closest links between your final project and professional activity happening in the local, regional and national dance ecology.

 Please note that it may not be possible to deliver the full list of options every year as this will depend on factors such as how many students choose a particular option.
 Exact modules may also vary in order to keep content current.
 When accepting your offer of a place to study on this programme, you should be aware that not all optional modules will be running each year.
 Your tutor will be able to advise you as to the available options on or before the start of the programme.
 Whilst the University tries to ensure that you are able to undertake your preferred options, it cannot guarantee this.